-DS200 is a polling place paper-based system, specifically a digital scanner and tabulator that simultaneously scans the front and back of a paper ballot and/or vote summary card in any of four orientations for conversion of voter selection marks to electronic CVR's to be saved on USB media.
-DS200 scans and tabulates hand marked paper ballots and ballot cards produced from ExpressVote 2.1.
+The DS200 is a polling place paper-based system, specifically a digital scanner and tabulator that simultaneously scans the front and back of a hand-marked paper ballot and/or a machine-marked paper ballot in any of four orientations for conversion of voter selection marks to electronic Cast Vote Records (CVR) to be saved on USB media.
+The DS200 scans and tabulates hand-marked paper ballots and machine-marked paper ballots.
 It also has a touch screen for voter communication, an integrated thermal printer for printing reports and internal battery backup.